-The modeling of typical SN explosions suggests that fluxes of brightest lines (e.g., 847 keV and 1238 keV lines of the Co decay) are of the order of 10-3 photons s-1 cm-2 at the distances of 60 kpc and 1 Mpc for SNII and SNIa, respectively.
+The modeling of typical SN explosions suggests that fluxes of brightest lines (e.g., 847 keV and 1238 keV lines of the 56Co decay) are of the order of 10-3 photons s-1 cm-2 at the distances of 60 kpc and 1 Mpc for SNII and SNIa, respectively.
 At such high fluxes INTEGRAL is expected to deliver extremely valuable science.
 For SNII this means that a supernova in LMC and SMC would be an excellent target for INTEGRAL.
 For a type SNIa, an explosion in Andromeda is expected to be an equally bright event for INTEGRAL.
+Note that the Type Ia SN2014J observed by INTEGRAL in 2014 occurred in M82, at ~3.5 Mpc.

-Following a recommendation from the IUG it has been decided that the unique and highly important event of a nearby SN should be treated as a ToO with all its INTEGRAL data to be made immediately publicvii to the scientific community at large.
+Following a recommendation from the IUG it has been decided that the unique and highly important event of a nearby SN should be treated as a ToO with all its INTEGRAL data to be made immediately public^{vi} to the scientific community at large.
+The observing strategy for a nearby SN is described below.

-This decision implies that individual open time ToO proposals for such nearby SNe cannot be submitted in response to this AO.
+Important: this decision implies that individual open time ToO proposals for such nearby SNe cannot be submitted in response to this AO.